KxSystems/docs/docs/ml/nlp/userguide/clustering.md

 Where

--   `docs` is a table or a list of dictionaries
+-   `docs` is a list of documents or document keywords (table or list of dictionaries)
 -   `k` is the number of clusters to return (long)
 -   `iters` is the number of times to iterate the refining step (long)